mrtyildiz/mrtyildiz/README.md

 # Murat YILDIZ - DevOps Engineer

 👋 Hi there!
-I'm John, a passionate DevOps Engineer with extensive experience in automating, configuring, and optimizing cloud and containerized environments.
+I'm Murat, a passionate DevOps Engineer with extensive experience in automating, configuring, and optimizing cloud and containerized environments.
 Skilled in Python and Go, I specialize in deploying scalable and efficient solutions using AWS, Docker, and Kubernetes.

 ## 🔧 Technologies:
 - **Languages:** Python, Go